-Mirella, who will be joining us for the apprenticeship training this year, has written a touching blog about her experience of introducing her 7 year old daughter into the world of menstruation and cycle awareness.
+Mirella, who has completed our Menstruality Leadership Programme, has written a touching blog about her experience of introducing her 7 year old daughter into the world of menstruation and cycle awareness.
 Read on to find out what she does:

 ‘For a long time, I was desiring for my daughter Leela, who is 7 years old now, to have a great relationship to her moontime and her cycle.
 She saw me impatient, grumpy and flat out exhausted, super sensitive so ‘don’t touch me, too rough’ on the sofa every month.